-Orom Cross provides a highly compelling combination of a potentially large scale, shallow low-cost mining operation coupled with a high value product.
-Risks will be reduced with the publication of a PFS, expected by the year-end following drilling to define a JORC-resource.
+Orom Cross provides a highly compelling combination of a large scale, shallow, low-cost mining operation, coupled with a high value product.
+Risks will be reduced with the publication of a PFS, expected in 1H 2021 following the recent drilling which will allow a JORC-resource to be defined in early Q1 2021.